DDNet: A Unified Physics-Informed Deep Learning Framework for Semiconductor Device Modeling: Results

-For a device with permittivity $\epsilon$, DDNet solves the general stationary drift-diffusion system for $\phi,n,$ and $p$:
+DDNet solves the general stationary drift-diffusion system for $\phi,n,$ and $p$:

 The Poisson-drift-diffusion equations describe charge transport in semiconductors by coupling the Poisson equation for the electrostatic potential $\phi$ to the continuity equations for the electrons ($n$) and holes ($p$) concentrations.
-To solve Eq.~\ref{eq:DD} we must specify the doping profile $C=N_d^+-N_a^-$, which is the distribution of impurities (dopants) within a semiconductor material, and that determines the electrical properties of the device. $\pmb{J}_n,\pmb{J}_p$ denote the electron and hole current densities, respectively.
+To solve Eq.~\ref{eq:DD} we must specify the device permittivity $\epsilon$ and doping profile $C=N_d^+-N_a^-$. $C$ is the distribution of dopants within a semiconductor material, and it determines the electrical properties of the device. $\pmb{J}_n,\pmb{J}_p$ denote the electron and hole current densities, respectively.
 Their divergences are linked to the generation–recombination term $R$ that represents the net rate of electron–hole pair creation or annihilation per unit volume.
 In the simulations that follow, we include the Shockley-Read-Hall recombination term, but DDNet has the flexibility to incorporate other mechanisms such as Auger or radiative effects.
 Charge transport is dominated by two phenomena.
 Charges driven by the electric field give rise to the drift currents while gradients in charge density originate diffusion currents, with mobilities and diffusivities linked via the Einstein relation~\cite{1985Markowich, sze_physics_2021}.
-Solving Eq.~\ref{eq:DD} requires the specification of boundary conditions, which can be Dirichlet, Neumann, or mixed.
+Solving the drift-diffusion model in Eq.~\ref{eq:DD} requires the specification of appropriate boundary conditions, which could be Dirichlet, Neumann, or mixed depending on specific device structures.
+DDNet is designed to simultaneously learn the scaled functions $\hat{\phi}$, $\hat{n}$, and $\hat{p}$~\cite{1985Markowich} (see the ``Methods" section).